Zarya is a Soviet zone focus camera produced at the FED factory and is a simplified version of the FED-2 camera.

-In fact, the Zarya camera is a simplified version of the FED 2.
+In fact, the Zarya camera is a simplified version of FED-2.
 Simplification was achieved by removing the rangefinder from the camera.
-How expensive the rangefinder was and whether production was significantly cheaper without it is a mystery to us
+How expensive the rangefinder was and whether production was significantly cheaper without it is a mystery to us.

 The lens gives a fairly sharp image and good contrast.
 Of course, we must understand that, like all Soviet lenses, quality depends on the specific model.
 You can find both a perfect lens that meets the highest world standards and a terrible specimen giving very bad and blurry images.

-The camera was equipped with exactly the same shutter as in FED 2 and has shutter speeds of 1/500, 1/250, 1/125, 1/50, 1/25 and B. A not very large set of shutter speeds, but quite sufficient for more or less comfortable photography.
+Zarya was equipped with exactly the same shutter as in the FED-2 camera and has shutter speeds of 1/500, 1/250, 1/125, 1/50, 1/25 and B. A not very large set of shutter speeds, but quite sufficient for more or less comfortable photography.

 The body is very comfortable, and it is very nice to hold it in your hands.
 All controls are in place, and the process of photographing with the Zarya is very pleasant.